ctd12/R/README.md

 Quatro files (.qmd) are used to render R code and visuals to create HTML, PDF, and other files so others can read it.

 **Markdown Basics** [[Website](https://quarto.org/docs/authoring/markdown-basics.html)]
-* Guide &rarr; Authoring
+* Navigate to Guide &rarr; Authoring
 * Basics in Quatro Markdown files: Figures, Tables, Code Blocks, text formatting, etc.